 The police that work in the area know about crimes that go on right in front of you.
 The pest control people see things in the restaurants that might shock you if you knew they were there.
 Everyone from the woman in the plumbing shop to the guy selling pot (maybe even out of your own house) see things going on that you do not.
 The preacher knows about the spiritual goings on and the neighborhood doctor sees all of the injuries and illnesses.

 When a thief sees a saint all he notices is his pockets.
 We all only see the things we have been trained to look for.
-As Paul Simon famously sang, “We all see what we want to see and disregard the rest.”
+As Paul Simon famously sang, “We all hear what we want to hear and disregard the rest.”

 The same thing is happening in the depression and bipolar worlds.
 Many doctors and therapists only see it as a disease or disorder, family members see behaviors, and people with depression only see pain and suffering.
 There is so much more going on that none of them have been taught how to see.
 I have been teaching all three groups for almost fifteen years and am amazed how little awareness there is about very important details until I show them were to look.Continue reading